ClosureTree/closure_tree/README.md

 4. Add a migration to add a ```parent_id``` column to the model you want to act_as_tree.

-    Note that if the column is null, the tag will be considered a root node.

     ```ruby
     class AddParentIdToTag < ActiveRecord::Migration
       def change